IUNO-TDM/PatchDBTool/PatchDBTool/README.md

 **Be sure your backup is valid**

 This sections describes how to set up and use the PatchDBTool.
-The PatcDBTool contains 3 bash scripts to deploy postgres patches to an existing database.
+The PatchDBTool contains 3 bash scripts to deploy postgres patches to an existing database.
 The tools
 are:
 - BackupTool
 - PatchDB